ambigi/Elevate-labs-Task-1/README.md

-This is a simple command-line calculator written in Python.
+# A simple command-line calculator written in Python.

 It acts as a REPL (Read-Eval-Print Loop), allowing you to enter expressions repeatedly until you decide to quit.

-#Usage
+## Usage

 Run the program